-Description and Justification: A towable generator/light tower would help staff in the event of projects or distribution system repairs taking place after dark.
-The mast elevates allowing more light to be distributed over the entire worksite allowing for the crew to see what they are doing as well as be seen by others with the crews proper reflective Hi-Vis PPE.
+Description and Justification: A towable generator/light tower would help in the event of repairs taking place after dark.
+The mast elevates allowing more light to be distributed over the entire worksite allowing for the crew to see what they are doing as well as be seen by others with reflective Hi-Vis PPE.

-Anticipated Benefit: The towable generator/light tower will provide safety to the crew and will also save time and money in quicker after dark repairs of the distribution system.
+Anticipated Benefit: The towable generator/light tower will provide safety to the crew and will also save time and money in after dark repairs of the distribution system.
 Would also be available for other divisions to use in the event of emergencies.

 FUNDING SCHEDULE

-Total 2023 2024 2025 2026 2027
+Total 2024 2025 2026 2027 2028

-\$36,000 - - \$36,000 - -
+\$40,000 - \$40,000 - - -